When Agents Say One Thing and Do Another: Validating Elicited Beliefs from LLMs: Experimental Setup

 \section{Experimental Setup}

 We apply our methodology to four medical diagnosis tasks: two using real-world datasets (structural heart disease and diabetes) and two using expert-constructed Bayesian networks (pediatric medicine).
 We evaluate each dataset on the following language models: GPT-5 Thinking High Reasoning and Minimal Reasoning Models \citep{singh2025openaigpt5card}, Deepseek R1 671B \citep{Guo_2025}, and Llama-4 Scout 17B \citep{meta2024Llama4}.
 These models allow us to examine a range of both reasoning levels and model sizes, encompassing both SOTA frontier and open-source models.
-For each metric, we report 95$\%$ bootstrapped CIs with five random seeds used to aggregate data from.
+For each metric, we report 95$\%$ bootstrapped CIs.
 Additional details regarding prompts, datasets and other implementation details can be found in the Appendix and released code.
-For each dataset, we sample 200 covariate-outcome pairings with five repetitions, giving us 1000 total cases.
+For each dataset, we sample 200 covariate-outcome pairings with five repetitions.

-\textbf{Real-World Datasets.} We use publicly available datasets: (1) electrocardiograms with demographic data and structural heart disease labels \citep{Elias_Finer_2025}, and (2) diabetic patient records containing fields such as exercise and glucose levels \citep{diabetes_34}.
-Ground-truth $p^*(x)$ are computed as the fraction of positive diagnoses within patients falling into each covariate strata (always at least 100 patients).

-\textbf{Expert-Constructed Bayesian Networks.} We also evaluate on distributions from two Bayes nets constructed by a leading expert in pediatric medicine.
-Due to data sharing restrictions, we do not release the full networks.
-However, pending completion of an data-sharing agreement, we plan to have these permissions by the camera-ready.
+\textbf{Datasets.} We use publicly available datasets: (1) electrocardiograms with demographic data and structural heart disease labels \citep{Elias_Finer_2025}, and (2) diabetic patient records containing fields such as exercise and glucose levels \citep{cdc_2017}.
+Ground-truth $p^*(x)$ are computed as the fraction of positive diagnoses falling into covariate strata (always at least 100 patients).
+We also evaluate on distributions from two Bayes nets constructed by a leading expert in pediatric medicine.
+Pending completion of a data-sharing agreement, we plan to have these permissions by the camera-ready.
 We use networks in pediatric medicine constructed separately for chief complaints of fever and crying, respectively.
-The fever network contains demographic and symptom covariates (e.g., jaundice, lethargy).
-The crying network covers causes such as colic and gas pain with behavioral/physical covariates (e.g., feeding difficulties, distended abdomen).
+The fever network contains demographic and symptom covariates (e.g., jaundice).
+The crying network covers causes such as colic and gas pain with behavioral/physical covariates.